-Most Internet users know that there are ways to circumvent geolocation systems, and therefore bypass geo-blocking, by accessing the Internet through a proxy or a VPN service.
+Most Internet users know that there are ways to circumvent geolocation systems, and therefore bypass geo-blocking, by accessing the Internet through a free proxy or a VPN service.
 Indeed a VPN allows a user to appear to web servers as if he were connected from a different geographical location.

 Depending on your geolocation policy, you may want to implement a mechanism to detect if your visitor modified his apparent geographical location using a VPN service so that you can act accordingly with such users.
 Once again, you could develop a service by yourself by getting a list of all publicly known IP addresses of VPN services and comparing your visitor's IP address to this list at run-time.
 But the same problem arises since the list of VPN IP addresses is huge and is constantly evolving.
 Hence it would require significant resources in terms of development and infrastructure.